-I'm so excited to finally share photos from Millie's newborn photoshoot!
+I'm so excited to finally share photos from Harry's newborn photoshoot!
 I've learned so much about newborn photography with each new baby.
 I did almost everything textbook wrong with Ani's newborns, which is so funny because in my mind I had this picture painted of blissfully beautiful newborn photos with my first baby (doesn't everyone?) and they turned out pretty much exactly NOT like I planned, thanks to my first-time-mom naivety.
-So I figured I'd share with you all some tips on getting the best (and avoiding the worst) newborn photos!
+So I figured I'd share with you all some tips on getting the best (and avoiding the worst) newborn photos after doing it 4 times now!

 Tip #1: When to take newborn photos

-Okay really ideally, 5-10 days after.
+Okay really ideally, 5-10 days after birth is the best time.
 I think this is the magic number, when you've been (hopefully) home from the hospital for at least a few days.
 Your baby is still in that super sleepy state and is more likely to sleep like a rock through the shoot.
-Also, your milk has probably come in, which leads me to my next tip . . .
+Also, your milk has probably come in, which leads me to my next tip…

 Tip #2: Feed your baby